thilinarmtb/trident-demo/README.md

 repository. `trident-redis` library implements a trident state on top of `redis`.
 This is required to store our state on redis.

-Then create a Uberjar of this repository by doing:
+Then create an Uberjar of this repository by doing:
 ```
 mvn clean package -Pcluster
 ```